noiseprotocol/noise_spec/noise.md

    handshake completes, the chaining key will be used to derive the encryption keys for transport messages.

- * **k, n**: A encryption key `k` (which may be empty) and counter-based nonce `n`.
-Whenever a new DH output causes a new `ck` to be calculated, a new `k` is calculated from the same inputs.
+ * **k, n**: A encryption key `k` (which may be empty) and a counter-based nonce `n`.
+Whenever a new DH output causes a new `ck` to be calculated, a new `k` is also calculated from the same inputs.
 The key `k` is used to encrypt static public keys and handshake payloads, incrementing `n` with each encryption.
-   Encryptions with `k` use an "AEAD" cipher mode and include the current `h` value as "additional authenticated data".
+Encryption with `k` uses an "AEAD" cipher mode and includes the current `h` value as "associated data" which is covered by the AEAD authentication tag.
 Encryption of static public keys and payloads provides some confidentiality during the handshake phase, confirms to the other party that the correct key was derived, and confirms to the other party that the sender has a matching view of transmitted handshake data.

 To send a handshake message, the sender sequentially processes each token from a message pattern.
 The possible tokens are:

- * **"e"**: The sending party generates an ephemeral key pair and store it in the `e` variable, writes the ephemeral public key in clear into the message buffer, and hashes the public key along with the old `h` to derive a new `h`.
+ * **"e"**: The sending party generates a new ephemeral key pair and stores it in the `e` variable, writes the ephemeral public key in clear into the message buffer, and hashes the public key along with the old `h` to derive a new `h`.

- * **"s"**: The party writes its static public key from the `s` variable into the message buffer, encrypting it if `k` is non-empty, and hashes the output along with the old `h` to derive a new `h`.
+ * **"s"**: The sending party writes its static public key from the `s` variable into the message buffer, encrypting it if `k` is non-empty, and hashes the output along with the old `h` to derive a new `h`.

- * **"dhee", "dhse", "dhes", "dhss"**: The party performs a DH between its corresponding local key pair (the first letter) and the remote public key (the second letter).
+ * **"dhee", "dhse", "dhes", "dhss"**: The sending party performs a DH between its corresponding local key pair (whether `s` or `e` is determined by the first letter following `"dh"`) and the remote public key (whether `rs` or `re` is determined by the second letter following `"dh"`).
 The result is hashed along with the old `ck` to derive a new `ck` and `k`, and `n` is set to zero.

 After processing the final token in a handshake message, the sender then writes the payload (which may be zero-length) into the message buffer, encrypting it